vuejs/v2.vuejs.org/source/api/directives.md

 ### v-html

 Updates the element's `innerHTML`.

-Use with caution and avoid binding this to a user-supplied value.
+<p class="tip">Using `v-html` with user-supplied data can be dangerous.
+It is suggested that you only use `v-html` when you are absolutely sure about the security of the data source, or pipe it through a custom filter that sanitizes untrusted HTML.</p>

 ### v-show